Pathfinder (1987 film)

-Pathfinder (original title in Sami: Ofelaš and in Norwegian: Veiviseren) is a 1987 Norwegian action-adventure film written and directed by Nils Gaup.
-The film is based on an old Sami legend.
+Pathfinder (original title in Sami: Ofelaš; and in Norwegian: Veiviseren) is a 1987 Norwegian action-adventure film written and directed by Nils Gaup.
+It is based on an old Sami legend.

 It was the first full-length film in Sami, and it was nominated for the Academy Award for Best Foreign Language Film in 1988.
 The leading role was played by Mikkel Gaup as Aigin.
 Nils-Aslak Valkeapää played one of the parts as well as writing the music to the film, together with Kjetil Bjerkestrand and Marius Müller.

 Name

-The film is called "Ofelaš", which means "Guide" in the Saami language, whereas it is called "Veiviseren" in Norwegian, which roughly translates to "pathfinder," which is also the English title.
+The film is called "Ofelaš", which means 'guide' in the Saami language.
+In Norwegian it is called "Veiviseren", which roughly translates to 'pathfinder' which is also the English title.

 Plot

 In Finnmark around AD 1000, a young Sami named Aigin comes home from hunting to find his family massacred by the Tchudes or Chudes.
 He flees to a place where he can find friends and relatives, and is chased by the Chudes.
 He is wounded but makes his way to a community of other Samis who live some distance away.
-Upon reaching the others, Aigin's wound is treated by the shaman of the group.
+Upon reaching the others, Aigin's wound is treated by Raste, the noaidi (pathfinder) of the group.
 He gets into a debate with them about how to face the Chude attackers: some argue for meeting them in battle, while others maintain they should all run away toward the coast.
 Aigin and some of the other hunters remain to meet the Chudes, while the remainder of the group flee.
-The hunters, except Aigin, who hides, are quickly killed by the numerically superior Chudes, but one of the men, the old shaman-leader (noaidi or Pathfinder) Raste is kept alive and tortured.
-To prevent the torture Aigin reveals himself and offers to act as a pathfinder for the Chudes to the coastal settlement where a large number of Samis live.
-The old Pathfinder Raste is nevertheless killed by the Chudes.
+The hunters, except Aigin, who hides, are quickly killed by the numerically superior Chudes, but Raste is kept alive and tortured.
+To prevent the torture, Aigin reveals himself and offers to act as a pathfinder for the Chudes to the coastal settlement, where a large number of Samis live.
+Raste is nevertheless killed by the Chudes.

 But Aigin has a plan in mind.
 He cannot overpower the Chudes, but he can trick them.
 Leading the Chudes across mountainous terrain, Aigin lures the Chudes into a steep area where they are all forced to tie themselves together with ropes for security.
 Aigin unties himself and flees, leading the Chudes over a cliff where several of them fall to their deaths when the leaders cut the ropes to save themselves.
 An avalanche takes most of the Chudes, and the few surviving men give up the pursuit, ensuring Aigin has effectively saved his people.
-He shows a drum, a symbol of noaidi, given him by Raste, and becomes the new Pathfinder (shaman-leader) of the Sami group by virtue of his wisdom and bravery.
+He shows a drum, a symbol of noaidi, given to him by Raste, and becomes the new pathfinder of the Sami group by virtue of his wisdom and bravery.